PM to discuss economic and defence cooperation in Japan

 The business delegation headed by representatives of the Chamber of Commerce will be comprised of representatives of firms from defence and aviation industry, health care, engineering and power industry, and IT and communication technologies and robotics.

-The change to the constitution, which reacts to a new geopolitical environment, now allows Japan to deploy the military abroad, even for defence of the allies.
+The change to the legislation, which reacts to a new geopolitical environment, now allows Japan to deploy the military abroad, even for defence of the allies.

 Japan has also loosened the strict limitations of trade in defence industry products and a joint development of military technologies.
 This offers a cooperation potential to the Czech Republic and Japan in defence industry, the Czech government said previously.